AI in the Job Market: Which Professions in Austria Are Changing the Most Right Now

 Typical qualification level per occupational group – from compulsory schooling to university degree.

-How strongly generative AI is expected to change the respective occupational group.
-LLM scoring on a scale of 0 to 10.
+How strongly generative AI is expected to change the respective occupational group – a qualitative 0 to 10 assessment based on Karpathy's rubric.

 The Austrian Job Market in Figures